kishimisu/WebGPU-Radix-Sort/README.md

     keys: keysBuffer,                 // GPUBuffer containing the keys to sort
     values: valuesBuffer,             // (optional) GPUBuffer containing the associated values
     count: keys.length,               // Number of elements to sort
-    check_order: true,                // Exit early if the input is sorted (can improve real-time applications)
+    check_order: false,               // Whether to check if the input is already sorted to exit early
     bit_count: 32,                    // Number of bits per element.
 Must be a multiple of 4 (default: 32)
     workgroup_size: { x: 16, y: 16 }, // Workgroup size in x and y dimensions. (x * y) must be a power of two })